project-oak/transparent-release/docs/claim-transparency.md

 The Remote ATtestation procedureS (RATS) working group has provided an [architecture](https://datatracker.ietf.org/doc/html/draft-ietf-rats-architecture) and glossary of concepts related to remote attestation.
 [This cheatsheet](https://github.com/thomas-fossati/rats-cheatsheet) and [this slides deck](https://confidentialcomputing.io/wp-content/uploads/sites/85/2021/09/IETF-Remote-Attestation-Architecture-Overview.pdf) give an overview of the architecture and the main concepts.
-This standard has many concepts similar to the ones in our design, but seems to be focused on claims and evidence that are generated and consumed automatically.
+RATS has many concepts similar to the ones in our design, but seems to be focused on claims and evidence that are generated and consumed automatically.
 Claims and evidence in RATS are designed to be used for remote attestation.
 The claims in our binary transparency ecosystem, however, are not limited to the ones used for